| |

 is so overcrowded.
 Probably the biggest single reason

 people live in California is the weather.
-California
+California is,

-is, meteorologically speaking, a very desirable place
+meteorologically speaking, a very desirable place to live.

-snow-capped mountains of Northern California, to the
+mountains of Northern California, to the valleys and deserts

-valleys and deserts of Southern California.
-Between
+of Southern California.
+Between the two, there is the

-the two, there is the lush, rainy wine country of Sonoma
+lush, rainy wine country of Sonoma County, the breezy

-Riverside Counties.
-Together, these places offer atmospheric
+Together, these places offer atmospheric conditions for

-about how undesirable our weather is.
-There will not
+our weather is.
+There will not be much sympathy given

-be much sympathy given by those around the country wishing
+by those around the country wishing they were here.

 Other